seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 I am most glad on't.
 'Tis the latest thing
 I shall be glad of, prithee tell her so.
 Commend me to her, and to piece her portion
-Tender her this.
+Tender her this. /

-Gives purse.
+*Gives purse.*

 **First Knight**
 / Nay, let's be offerers all.

 **Second Knight**
-Is it a maid?
+Is it a maid? /

 **Palamon**
 / Verily I think so,
 A right good creature, more to me deserving
-Than I can quite or speak of.
+Than I can quite or speak of. /

 **All Knights**
 / Commend us to her.

-They give their purses.
+*They give their purses.*

 **Jailer**
 The gods requite you all, and make her thankful!

 **Palamon**
 Adieu; and let my life be now as short
-As my leave-taking.
+As my leave-taking. /

-Lies on the block.
+*Lies on the block.*

 **Third Knight**
 / Lead, courageous cousin.

-BOTH 1.
-KNIGHT.
-AND **Second Knight**
+**First Knight & Second Knight**
 We'll follow cheerfully.

-A great noise within crying "Run!
+*A great noise within crying "Run!
 Save!
-Hold!"
+Hold!"*

 *Enter in haste a Messenger.*